uQr/cordova-docs/articles/develop-apps/run-app-windows.md

 *   Remote machine, to run your app on a remote device.
 To use this option, follow [these instructions](https://msdn.microsoft.com/library/windows/apps/hh441469.aspx) from the Windows Dev Center to install and use Visual Studio Remote Tools.

-Windows 8, Windows 8.1, or Windows Server 2012 R2 (with Desktop Experience enabled) is required to deploy and run your app on Windows.
+Windows 8, Windows 8.1, Windows 10, or Windows Server 2012 R2 (with Desktop Experience enabled) is required to deploy and run your app on Windows.

-You can configure your Windows app to target either Windows 8 or Windows 8.1 using the configuration designer.
+You can configure your Windows app to target your Windows versions using the configuration designer.
 For more information, see [Configure Your App Built with Visual Studio Tools for Apache Cordova](../develop-apps/configure-app.md).

 Follow these instructions to run your app on your computer or on the Windows Simulator.